 For someone with post-traumatic stress disorder (PTSD), the world no longer looks like a place worth exploring but rather a minefield where every step presents a risk.

 It’s not out of ignorance or ill intention, but merely a lack of understanding of the difficulties associated with this condition.
 This manifests in the public services offered to them, the reactions of their loved ones to their condition, and even in how people communicate with them.
-If there’s someone in your life that’s suffering from PTSD, you can avoid making them feel alienated and misunderstood by being mindful of the way you communicate with them.
+If there’s someone in your life who’s suffering from PTSD, you can avoid making them feel alienated and misunderstood by being mindful of the way you communicate with them.

 Whether someone is dealing with depression, burnout, or PTSD, telling them to simply “get over it” will trivialize the severity of their condition and make them feel like they’re not strong enough.